shanks005/shanks005/README.md

 - 🔭 I’m currently working on [Phantom Sense and Exploring the Scope of AI in Power Electronics](https://openhorizonrobotics.com/projects/)

-- 🌱 I’m currently learning **Deep Learning,Algorithms,Pulse Width Modulation Simulations in MATLAB**
+- 🌱 I’m currently learning **Deep Learning,Algorithms for Data Structures,Digital Control of Power Electronics**

 - 👯 I’m looking to collaborate on **Power Electronics,Analog Design,Signal Processing**